thoughtram/blog/_posts/2014-10-19-exploring-angular-1.3-ng-model-options.md

 ---
 layout:     post
-title:      Exploring Angular 1.3 - ng-model-options
+title:      "Exploring Angular 1.3: ng-model-options"
 date:       2014-10-19
 summary:    In this article we explore the brand new ngModelOptions directive that allows us to control how ngModel updates are done in our Angular applications.